npernat/interactions/paper.md

 | all scores            | 12 (30.7)     | 61 (56.0)   | 129 (75.4)   |

-*List of plant species, genera and family visited by I. mexicana* Figure 2 illustrates for which plant species, genera and families the identification matched with a score higher than 0.5.
+### List of plant species, genera and family visited by I. mexicana
+Figure 2 illustrates for which plant species, genera and families the identification matched with a score higher than 0.5.
 To update the plant species list *I. mexicana* interacts with, we tabled all results from the experts verifying the iNaturalist images manually, independent from the scores of the App (Table 3).

 ![](./Figures/Figure2_sm.jpeg)
 **Figure 2.** Matching plant species (a), genera (b) and families (c) from expert and app identification, with scores higher than 0.8 or 0.5, respectively.

-Table 3: List of plant species visited by *I. mexicana* from expert verification of iNaturalist images and from plantNet with scores higher than >0.5, aligned with what is known from the literature.
+**Table 3**: List of plant species visited by *I. mexicana* from expert verification of iNaturalist images and from plantNet with scores higher than >0.5, aligned with what is known from the literature.
 In bold are the identifications that matched between the App and the experts for the same image.
 The third column, ‘Romania’,  in each case displays matching feeding and visitation plants from Romania (based on GloBI (reference)), the host location of the Hackathon, as iNaturalists provides no observations for *I. mexicana* from that country.
 For better readability, the table is sorted by descending number of expert identifications.

 | Species list - experts | No of identifications | Species list plantNet App (scores > 0.5) | No of identifications | Romania |
 |-------------------------|-------------------------|--------------------------------------------|-------------------------|---------|